denoland/deno/docs/contributing/style_guide.md

 We strive for complete documentation.
 Every exported symbol ideally should have a documentation line.

-If possible, use a single line for the JS Doc.
+If possible, use a single line for the JSDoc.
 Example:

 ```ts
 /** foo does bar. */